-5. Events After The Reporting Period
+4. Events After The Reporting Period

-The Statement of Accounts were authorised for issue by the Director of Corporate Resources & S151 Officer on 20 September 2016.
-There was one change to note 39 reflected in the financial statements or notes after this date.
+The Statement of Accounts was authorised for issue by the Director of Corporate Resources & S151 Officer on 27 September 2017, events taking place after this date will not be reflected in the financial statements or notes.

-Where events taking place before this date provided information about conditions existing at 31 March 2016, the figures and disclosures in the financial statements have been adjusted to reflect this information as follows:
+Where events taking place before this date provided information about conditions existing at 31 March 2017, figures and disclosures in the accounts require adjustment.
+No such material events have occurred.